stdimitr/CAP_Sleep_Disorders/README.md

 Citation :

-If you use the meta-data (features) and the code, please cite:
+If you use the meta-data (features) and the code, please consider cite the following article:

 Dimitriadis SI, Salic CI.
 Cyclic Alternating Patterns (CAP) framework in Sleep Microstructure of Sleep Disorders: Markers of Sleep Instability Using Healthy Controls as Reference.
 doi: https://doi.org/10.1101/2025.10.13.25337880